-Figure 52: Scenario 7
+Figure 52: Scenario 7: Reference geometry for fixed WSD at 30 m and fixed DTT at 10 m agl.

 If 30 m BS transmit antennas are foreseen, this type of usage should be restricted to rural areas.
 In urban environments, fixed DTTB receive antenna installations might also be foreseen at 30 m.
-In this case the WSD e.i.r.p. restrictions would be the same as that calculated for Scenario #4.
+In this case the WSD eirp restrictions would be the same as that calculated for Scenario #4.

+Other assumptions for this scenario were proposed, referring to the results presented in APPENDIX 1, where both horizontal and vertical polarization of the WSD antenna is considered.

+A fixed WSD at 30m agl, horizontally polarized, radiates into a fixed horizontally polarized DTT antenna at 10 m agl.
+Taking into account the vertical radiation pattern of the WSD antenna the path loss is 67 + 3.6 - 9.15 = 61.44dB.
+The vertical radiation pattern of the DTT antenna has been considered but gives no extra discrimination for less than 20 degrees.

+A fixed WSD at 30m agl, vertically polarized, radiates into a fixed horizontally polarized DTT antenna at 10 m agl.
+Taking into account the vertical radiation pattern of the WSD antenna the path loss is (67 + 3.6 - 9.15) + 16 = 77.45dB.

+Figure 52. a): Reference Geometry for 30m WSD BS and Fixed DTT receiver

-Fixed WSD transmission at 30 m agl and mobile DTT reception at 1,5 m agl
+Fixed WSD transmission at 30 m agl and mobile DTT reception at 1,5 m agl (Scenario 8a)